-Environmental Component Environmental Effects, in combination with the existing statutory planning/decision-making and consent-granting framework 15 Significant Positive Effect, likely to occur Potential Significant Adverse Effect, if unmitigated Residual Adverse Non-Significant Effects adaptation and mitigation, taking into account a wide range of detailed measures, including those relating to resilience. emissions to air, including from aviation, with associated interactions with climatic factors) and local, national and European objectives to reduce carbon emissions.
-Potential conflicts between transport movements, including car movements, and air quality. to climate and interactions with issues including flooding and material assets.
-Material Assets Contributes towards protection and allows for continued use of public assets and infrastructure.
-Helps to minimise likelihood of exceeding capacity in material assets as a result of not directing additional tourists towards specific locations in instances where significant problems with critical infrastructure (drinking water, wastewater, waste and transport) have been identified.
+Environmental Component Environmental Effects, in combination with the existing statutory planning/decision-mak king and consent-granting framework 11 SEO Codes Significant Positive Effect, likely to occur Potential Significant Adverse Effect, if unmitigated Residual Adverse Non-Significant Effects Helps to minimise likelihood of exceeding capacity in material assets as a result of not directing additional tourists towards specific locations in instances where significant problems with critical infrastructure (drinking water, wastewater, waste and transport) have been identified.
 Contribution towards compliance with national and regional water services and waste management policies.
-Increased number of visitors have the potential to increase traffic levels.
 The need to provide adequate and appropriate water services (it is the function of Irish Water to provide for such needs; this Region has been in receipt of significant structural investment for water services over the past 15 years).
 Increases in waste levels and residual wastes from visitors and construction of developments.
 Potential impacts upon public assets and infrastructure.
 Contributes to overall energy use, incombination with all other sectors in the State.
-Residual wastes to be disposed of in line with higher level waste management policies.
-Increased loading on critical infrastructure (drinking water, wastewater, waste and transport) where no significant problems have been identified with this infrastructure16.
+Increased loading on critical infrastructure (drinking water, wastewater, waste and transport) where no significant problems have been identified with this infrastructure12.
 Exceedance of capacity in critical infrastructure risks remain due to uncertainty with regard to climate - however such risks will be mitigated by: measures that have been integrated into the Strategy; and the statutory planning/consent-granting framework.
 Any impacts upon public assets and infrastructure to comply with statutory planning/consent-granting framework.
-MA Cultural Heritage Contribution towards the long-term protection of archaeological and architectural heritage by encouraging greater levels of awareness and appreciation through, use, interpretation and access, in line with the requirements relating to the protection of cultural heritage including: entries to the Record of Monuments and Places and/or their context; and entries to the Records of Protected Structures and Architectural Conservation Areas and their context.
+Cultural Heritage Contribution towards the long-term protection of archaeological and architectural heritage by encouraging greater levels of awareness and appreciation through, use, interpretation and access, in line with the requirements relating to the protection of cultural heritage including: entries to the Record of Monuments and Places and/or their context; and entries to the Records of Protected Structures and Architectural Conservation Areas and their context.
 Potential effects on designated and unknown archaeological heritage.
 Potential effects on architectural heritage.
 Potential alteration to the context and setting of architectural heritage however, these will occur in compliance with legislation.
 Potential alteration to the context and setting of archaeological heritage however, this will occur in compliance with legislation.
 Potential loss of unknown archaeology however, this loss will be mitigated by measures integrated into the Strategy. СН Landscape Contribution towards the protection of landscape designations as a result of: facilitating compliance with relevant plans; and maintaining the wildness of areas that have not yet been developed.
 Occurrence of adverse visual impacts, especially in marine, estuary, island and ridge areas where, and conflicts with the appropriate protection of statutory designations relating to the landscape.
 Changes in the appearance of the landscape.
 Residual visual effects (these would comply with landscape designation provisions).
 L

-16 There is a need for close collaboration with the relevant stakeholders, such as local authorities and Irish Water, to ensure that any proposals within the Tourism Strategy align with the capacity of the supporting critical service infrastructure.
-CAAS for Fáilte Ireland 25
+12 There is a need for close collaboration with the relevant stakeholders, such as local authorities and Irish Water, to ensure that any proposals within the Tourism Strategy align with the capacity of the supporting critical service infrastructure.
+CAAS for Fáilte Ireland 26